Your relationship with food…

 - feel more comfortable

-When you’re feeling stressed out and desperate for change, it’s natural to look at someone else’s plan.
-A lot of the time it’s great to not reinvent the wheel.
-But when a new client starts coaching with me and they’ve followed someone else’s plan they usually get stuck overfocusing on the end result.
+Looking at someone else’s plan is natural when stressed out and desperate for change.
+A lot of the time, it’s excellent not to reinvent the wheel.
+But when new clients start coaching with me and follow someone else’s plan, they usually get stuck and overfocus on the result rather than on one choice at a time.

-When you skip over the middle part of change, you lose all of the stuff you need to learn.
+When you skip over the middle part of the change, you lose all the needed learning.
 The middle part of the process is where your hard work creates the change.

-Step-by-step small changes is what creates transformation.
+Step-by-step small changes are what create transformation.
 The middle part isn’t something that can be skipped over – it’s essential.

 This phase is rich with opportunities for self-knowledge to achieve fulfillment in your life.
-The middle is the ‘how to change’ part of the process of changing your relationship with food.
-The best part is that you can use the process as a guide whenever you need it.
+The middle is the ‘how to change’ part of changing your relationship with food.
+The best part is that you can use the process as a guide whenever needed.

 Even as we live with the knowledge that each day might be our last, we don’t want to believe it.